microchip-pic-avr-solutions/sip-mc-development-board-an1299-dspic33cdvl64mc106/README.md

         <p align="left"><img  src="images/externalopampconfig.png"></p>

 > **Note:**</br>
->The motor phase currents can be reconstructed from the DC Bus current by appropriately sampling it during the PWM switching period, called a single-shunt reconstruction algorithm.
-The firmware can be configured to demonstrate **the single shunt reconstruction algorithm** by defining the macro <code>**SINGLE_SHUNT**</code> in the header file <code>**userparms.h**</code>
+>The motor phase currents are reconstructed from the DC Bus current by appropriately sampling it during the PWM switching period, called a single-shunt reconstruction algorithm.
+The firmware is configured to demonstrate **the single shunt reconstruction algorithm** by defining the macro <code>**SINGLE_SHUNT**</code> in the header file <code>**userparms.h**</code>
->For additional information, refer to Microchip application note **AN1299, “Single-Shunt Three-Phase Current Reconstruction Algorithm for Sensorless FOC of a PMSM.”**
+>For additional information, refer to Microchip application note **[AN1299](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU16/ApplicationNotes/ApplicationNotes/01299A.pdf), “Single-Shunt Three-Phase Current Reconstruction Algorithm for Sensorless FOC of a PMSM.”**
->By default, the firmware uses phase currents measured across the phase shunt resistors on two of the half-bridges of the three-phase inverter (**‘dual shunt configuration’**) to implement FOC.

 4. Right-click on the project **pmsm.X** and select **Properties** to open its **Project Properties** Dialog.
 Click the **Conf:[default]** category to reveal the general project configuration information.
 The development tools used for testing the firmware are listed in section [2.2 Software Tools Used for Testing the firmware.](#22-software-tools-used-for-testing-the-firmware).